Pamplona Running of the Bulls Tours - Experience the amazing Fiesta de San Fermin in 2019 with PP - The Pamplona Specialists

 All PP Pamplona packages are based at Ezcaba.
 Upon arrival you will be greeted by experienced PP reps and shown to your pre-erected tents.
 The camp has an excellent pool, plenty of showers, toilets, bars, restaurants and mini market.Not only is Ezcaba the best camp in the region, it is the party camp!.
 It has its own stage with live music on the nights of July 4, 5, 6 and 7.
 It also has a resident DJ with the music pumping by the pool throughout the fiesta.

 At the camp we provide all you can eat breakfasts daily.
 With all tours and packages you are given the opportunity to join our extensive Pamplona walking tours to get to know the city, its history, the bull run course and a thorough background to this fabulous fiesta.
-PP shuttle services will have you in the centre of the action for the noon Opening Ceremony on 6 July and will operate late into the night.
+PP shuttle services will have you in the centre of the action for the noon Opening Ceremony on 6 July and we will be running return shuttles back to the campsite between 2.30pm and 5.30pm.
 Naturally our shuttle service will be operating for the dawn bull runs on the 7th and 8th.
 After the 8th you can use the campsite's shuttle service for a small cost.
 Taxis to the city centre from the campsite are only approx. 15 euros.

 Our coach tours take you directly from London to our campsite, arriving on the 5th of July, in time to get set for the amazing Opening Ceremony on the 6th.
 If you are travelling independently our campsite is just so simple to get to.
 Local buses run from central Pamplona close to Ezcaba or it is an inexpensive taxi journey.